What is the Written Down Value Method?

 Some of the advantages are given below:

 - This method helps in the computation of depreciated value of the tangible asset.
-This information helps the management to arrive at the effective price on which the asset can be liquidated.
+This information helps the management determine the effective price at which the asset can be liquidated.

 - The method broadly applies the higher amount on the depreciation for the early stage in the asset’s useful life.

-- It is one of the correct method or approach for recording depreciation on the assets that they lose their values quickly.
-The written down method is applied to the software that is developed by the technological business.
+- It is one of the correct methods or approaches for recording depreciation on assets that lose their values quickly.
+The written-down method is applied to the software developed by the technological business.
 This enables the business to recognize the asset’s fair market value on the balance sheet as and when technology becomes obsolete.

-- With the recording of the higher value of the depreciation expense in the early life of the asset results in the lesser taxes, this method helps the organization defer its tax liability.
-It provides business with appreciated cash profits and lower levels of net income.
+- Recording the depreciation expense’s higher value in the asset’s early life results in lesser taxes.
+This method helps the organization defer its tax liability.
+It provides businesses with appreciated cash profits and lower levels of net income.
 The cash profits are appreciated because it is to be noted that the depreciation expense is a non-cash expense.

 Disadvantages